To be eligible for an internship, students must meet the following requirements:

 For More Information

-Questions regarding the School of Criminology and Criminal Justice's Internship program should be directed to Benjamin Steiner, Ph.D.
-He can be reached via email at email@example.com or by phone at 402.554.4057.
+Questions regarding the School of Criminology and Criminal Justice's Internship program should be directed to Gaylene Armstrong, Ph.D.
+She can be reached via email at email@example.com or by phone at 402.554.2610.

 “For my internship, I was assigned to pull data from juvenile records at the Juvenile Assessment Center (JAC).
 I would examine records between a certain time frame, searching for and cataloging specific charges.
 In addition to that, I was fortunate to observe the assessment process the JAC uses to sentence juvenile offenders to diversion.
 The JAC doesn't use a one treatment for all formula.
 Instead, the juvenile's home life, academic situation, and psychological and emotional health are taken into account to determine sentencing.
 I was allowed to see and be part of the process that goes into gathering research and eventually writing an academic paper.”
 Clara Braun